Last Updated: January 6, 2025

 • Drag the taskbars to make Task 3 a predecessor of Task 4.
 Move the cursor over the Task 3 taskbar and notice the move tool with the four arrows pointing in four directions.
 Click, hold, and then move the cursor up or down; the move tool turns into the link tool.
 Drag the link tool from the Task 3 taskbar to the Task 4 taskbar to link them together in a standard link or dependency.

-• Double-click on the link between Task 3 and Task 4 to open the Task Dependency dialog box.
-Add 25% lead to the Finish to Start type of relationship.
+• Double-click the link between Task 3 and Task 4 to open the Task Dependency dialog box.
+In the Finish to Start type of relationship, add 25% lead.

 • Make Task 4 a predecessor of Finish by entering 5 in the Predecessor column for the Finish milestone.